seanf316/PC-Haven/README.md

 **Products On Sale**

-The Products On Sale section provides an asthectically pleasing carousel containing Product cards that consists of all the Products on sale.
+The Products On Sale section provides an aesthetically pleasing carousel containing Product cards that consist of all the Products on sale.
 This will benefit the customer who is looking for the latest deals on the site.

 ![Products On Sale](/docs/readme_screenshots/sale.webp)

 **Featured Products**

-The Featured Products section provides an asthectically pleasing carousel containing Product cards that consists of all the Faetured Products from the site stock.
-This will benefit the customer who is looking for the more cutting edge Products the site offers.
+The Featured Products section provides an aesthetically pleasing carousel containing Product cards that consist of all the Featured Products from the site stock.
+This will benefit the customer who is looking for the more cutting-edge Products the site offers.

 ![Featured Products](/docs/readme_screenshots/featured.webp)

 **Latest Products**

-The Latest Products section provides an asthectically pleasing carousel containing Product cards that consists of all the Latest Products from the site stock.
-This will benefit the customer who is looking for the latest Products that were added to the sites stock.
+The Latest Products section provides an aesthetically pleasing carousel containing Product cards that consist of all the Latest Products from the site stock.
+This will benefit the customer who is looking for the latest Products that were added to the site's stock.

 ![Latest Products](/docs/readme_screenshots/latest.webp)